phyzan/numiphy/README.md

 ---

 NumiPhy combines intuitive symbolic mathematics with fast compiled code.
-Define mathematical expressions symbolically and instantly compile them to optimized C++ with zero Python overhead, targeting numerical computing.
+Define mathematical expressions symbolically and instantly compile them to importable binary files with zero Python overhead, targeting numerical computing.
+Sampled functions on regular grids can be encapsulated as symbolic objects with built-in support for finite differences, for seemless differentiation and control over complex algebraic expressions.

 ## About NumiPhy